 When you save for retirement, you are paying yourself.
 You are taking a portion of today’s income and investing it for the future so that you can have money to live on when you stop working.
 For many employees, paying yourself this way has another HUGE advantage.
 If you receive an employer match, take advantage of it.

 For example, if you get a 3% match if you put away 6% of your pay, then save at least 6% of your pay.
 The 3% employer match equates to a 50% guaranteed return on your investment (3% is half of 6%).
 Earlier we assumed a 6% long-term average rate of return on your investment, which pales in comparison to 50%.
 Especially, if that 50% is guaranteed.
-There is no way you can guarantee yourself a 50% return by anything else you do.
+There is no way you can guarantee yourself a 50% return on anything else you do.

 If you fail to take advantage of this match, you are also leaving a portion of your salary on the table.
 In almost any circumstance, you should contribute at least enough to your retirement account to benefit from the maximum employer match of your retirement plan contributions.